Mortality update

-In our latest mortality update, we consider the recent release of the CMI 2022 mortality projection model in light of experience since the Covid-19 pandemic and the current economic outlook.
+In our latest mortality update, we consider the release of the CMI 2023 mortality projection model in light of recent experience and the current economic outlook.

 Get in touch